tstromberg/sigstore-the-local-way/README.md

 # sigstore-the-local-way

-This is a tutorial for setting up sigstore infrastructure locally, with a focus on learning what each component is and how it functions.
-If all goes well, you can compelete this tutorial in about 15 minutes!
+The sigstore-the-local-way tutorial will teach you how to setup sigstore locally and can be completed in about 15 minutes.

-This tutorial is based on [Sigstore the Hard Way](https://github.com/lukehinds/sigstore-the-hard-way), and greatly simplifies it for a local usage without skipping any of the sigstore-specific steps.For example, this tutorial omits any steps relating to provisioning services via the Google Cloud Platform, DNS updates, HAProxy, or Certbot.
-This new tutorial has also modified for cross-platform use, and was developed intiially using [OpenBSD](https://www.openbsd.org/) and (fish)[https://fishshell.com/].
+It's heavily based on [Sigstore the Hard Way](https://github.com/lukehinds/sigstore-the-hard-way), though simplified for local use without skipping any of the sigstore-specific steps.
+For example, this tutorial omits actions relating to provisioning services via the Google Cloud Platform, DNS updates, HAProxy, or Certbot.
+This new tutorial has also been modified for cross-platform use and was developed using [OpenBSD](https://www.openbsd.org/) and (fish)[https://fishshell.com/].

-This tutorial explores 3 levels of signing & verification that sigstore makes available, adding new dependencies each time:
+This tutorial explores three levels of signing & verification that sigstore makes available, adding new dependencies each time:

 1. Signing and verifying a container using a local OCI registry
 2. Signing and verifying a container using a local OCI registry + Rekor